-Having the option to log in with two-factor authentication is no use if users can just ignore the option, so next you need to disable the default login form in order to force users to log in via WordPress.com.
+Having the option to log in with two-factor authentication is no use if users can just ignore the option, so next you need to disable the default login form to force users to log in via WordPress.com.
 Do this by heading to Plugins → Add New on your WordPress Dashboard and searching for Functionality.
-Install and activate the Functionality plugin.
-Now head to Plugins → Edit Functions.
+Install and activate the Functionality plugin, then head to Plugins → Edit Functions.
 Paste in the line of code below at the bottom of the plugin file:

 add_filter( 'jetpack_remove_login_form', '__return_true' );

-The “Professional” tier of Jetpack ($99/year, instead of the $39/year “Personal” tier required for VaultPress) also offers security scanning in a similar vein to WordFence and Sucuri, but for now at least, WordFence and Sucuri are superior products for this.
+The Professional tier of Jetpack ($99 a year, instead of the $39 a year Personal tier required for VaultPress) also offers security scanning in a similar vein to Wordfence and Sucuri, but, for now at least, Wordfence and Sucuri are superior products for this.

 The final general security plugin you need is iThemes Security, which makes it very easy to make sure some security best practices are in place on your site.
 As usual, head to Plugins → Add New and search for iThemes Security.
 Install and Activate the plugin.
-Head to the new Security tab.
-You'll be asked to use some quick setup optoins and enter an API key: you don't want to do these as other plugins we’ve recommended duplicate much of the functionality of iThemes Security, so we only want to activate the modules we’re using.
+Head to the new Security tab, and you'll be asked to use some quick setup options and enter an API key.
+You don't want to do these, as other plugins we’ve recommended duplicate much of the functionality of iThemes Security, so we only want to activate the modules we’re using.

 From the iThemes Security Dashboard, head to the WordPress Tweaks options, Enable and then Configure Settings.
-Run through and check all the tick boxes, then head back up the page to the XML-RPC settings.
-XML-PRC, amongst other things, lets you use the WordPress mobile apps and is needed for Jetpack to connect to your site.
-Unfortunately, it’s also a significant security risk, so ideally, we’d like to disable.
-As we need Jetpack to work, we won’t do this, however: instead, make sure the “Multiple Authentication Attempts per XML-RPC Request” option is set to “Block”.
+Run through and check all of the tick boxes, then head back up the page to the XML-RPC settings.
+XML-RPC, among other things, lets you use the WordPress mobile apps, and is needed for Jetpack to connect to your site.
+Unfortunately, it’s also a significant security risk, so, ideally, we’d like to disable.
+As we need Jetpack to work, though, we won’t do this.
+Instead, make sure the 'Multiple Authentication Attempts per XML-RPC Request' option is set to 'Block'.

 Next up, Enable and Configure Settings for the WordPress Salts options.
 These settings add a random text string to your password when it’s stored (so the password you enter stays the same), making it much harder to hack.
 Tick the box, Save Settings, and the plugin will get to work.
 You’ll be logged out after this has happened.